 Once you have completed all the steps listed above, it's time for the most exciting part: opening the doors of your zero-waste store to the public.
 A special launch day allows people to visit your shop and browse without pressure to buy.
 It lets them get familiar with you and your refill store.

-Schedule a launch day with special activities like games for souvenirs, special discounts, etc. It is important to tell as many people as you can about your launch day; your friends and family can help with that.
+Schedule a launch day with special activities like games for souvenirs, special discounts, etc. It is important to tell as many people as possible about your launch day; your friends and family can help.
 You can also put up posters or circulate e-flyers.

 Launch days can get very hectic; get friends or hire people to help you set up, attend to visitors, and clean up.